mikepenelopescafe/penelopes-venue/src/content/services/baby-shower-westminster.md

 ## Guest Capacity & Pricing

 Our baby shower packages accommodate 15-50 guests, perfect for intimate family gatherings or larger celebrations.
-Starting at $1,300, our comprehensive packages include themed setup, coordination, and all the joyful details.
+From $750-$1,650, our comprehensive packages include themed setup, coordination, and all the joyful details.

 [Explore our complete baby shower pricing](/pricing) including catering options, theme packages, and activity add-ons.